Medical Causes of Sleep Problems

 Treatment with sleeping pills may be difficult because some drugs can worsen Parkinson’s symptoms.
 Some patients who take drugs used to treat Parkinson’s treatment may develop severe nightmares; others experience disruption of REM sleep.
 However, the use of these medications at night is important to maintain the mobility needed to change positions in bed.
 A bed rail or an overhead bar (known as a trapeze) may make it easier for people with Parkinson’s to move about and, therefore, lead to better sleep.

-Adapted with permission from Improving Sleep: A Guide to a Good Night’s Rest, a special health report published by Harvard Health Publications.
+Adapted with permission from Improving Sleep: A Guide to a Good Night’s Rest, a special health report published by Harvard Health Publishing.